SteeleND/CS361P1/README.md

 ## Discussion

-We did did not encounter too many issues in our implementation of the RE class.
-Mostly, we just had to figure out how to write a recursive descent parser so we could parse the regex.
-Using the provided resources, we were able to develop a solution that worked relatively well.
-From here, we had to figure out how the provided NFA implementation worked, as it was slightly different than our version from P2.
+We did did not encounter too many issues during our implementation of the RE class.
+Mostly, we just had to figure out how to write a recursive descent parser for the regex.
+Using the provided resources, we were able to develop an initial algorithm that did most of what we wanted.
+From here, we just had to figure out how the provided NFA implementation worked, as it was slightly different than our version from P2.